xdegenne/1AnsibleTipPerDay/README.md

 Apologize for my english (this is also an exercice for me !).
 Feel free to contribute.

+If you have questions, feel free to create issues, fork, pull request !
+I'll try to follow.

 Good trip.

 # How-to use